Riandra4trend/CompfestAIC/README.md

 Each graph is optimized for its specific task domain:

-- **Graph Map** uses efficient crawling algorithms (BFS with deduplication) rather than asking an agent to "decide" how to explore
+- **Map Agent** uses efficient crawling algorithms (BFS with deduplication) rather than asking an agent to "decide" how to explore
-- **Graph CBC** focuses exclusively on pagination and listing patterns, avoiding conflation with detail extraction logic
+- **Listing Agent** focuses exclusively on pagination and listing patterns, avoiding conflation with detail extraction logic
-- **Graph PDP** specializes in field-level extraction without needing to understand site navigation
+- **PDP Agent** specializes in field-level extraction without needing to understand site navigation

 This specialization allows each component to be independently optimized, tested, and monitored.